hslayers/hslayers-template/README.md

 npm install
 ```

-*Note that if you have npm < 7 you need to intall peer-dependencies manually.*
+*Note that if you have npm < 7 you need to install peer-dependencies manually.*

 ...then start Angular dev server: